 The MassHealth Deductible-Income Standard (the "MNIL"):

 These standards are frozen as fixed regulatory amounts.
 They do not auto-update with FPL.
-The 2026 figures are the same as the 2024 figures, which were the same as the 2018 figures.
+The 2026 figures are unchanged since the regulation's most recent amendment, effective 4/1/2024.

 Formula: Deductible = (Countable monthly income − MNIL) × 6